The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry: Marsden-Weinstein Reduction on a Cotangent Bundle

 In the following we give further a precise analysis of the geometrical structure of the symplectic reduced space of $T^* Q$.
 From Marsden and Perlmutter \cite{mape00} and Marsden et al. \cite{mamiorpera07}, we know that the classification of symplectic reduced space of the cotangent bundle $T^* Q$ as follows.
 (1) If $\mu=0$, the symplectic reduced space of cotangent bundle $T^\ast Q$ at $\mu=0$ is given by $((T^\ast Q)_\mu, \omega_\mu)= (T^\ast(Q/G), \omega_0)$, where $\omega_0$ is the canonical symplectic form of the reduced cotangent bundle $T^\ast (Q/G)$.
 Thus, the symplectic reduced space $((T^\ast Q)_\mu, \omega_\mu)$ at $\mu=0$ is a symplectic vector bundle; (2) If $\mu\neq0$, and $G$ is Abelian, then $G_\mu=G$, in this case the regular point symplectic reduced space $((T^*Q)_\mu, \omega_\mu)$ is symplectically diffeomorphic to symplectic vector bundle $(T^\ast (Q/G), \omega_0-B_\mu)$, where $B_\mu$ is a magnetic term; (3) If $\mu\neq0$, and $G$ is not Abelian and $G_\mu\neq G$, in this case the regular point symplectic reduced space $((T^*Q)_\mu, \omega_\mu)$ is symplectically diffeomorphic to a symplectic fiber bundle over $T^\ast (Q/G_\mu)$ with fiber to be the coadjoint orbit $\mathcal{O}_\mu$, see the cotangent bundle reduction theorem---bundle version, also see Marsden and Perlmutter \cite{mape00} and Marsden et al. \cite{mamiorpera07}.\\

-Thus, from the above discussion, we know that the symplectic reduced space on a cotangent bundle may not be a cotangent bundle.
+Thus, from the above discussion, we know that the symplectic reduced space of a Hamiltonian system defined on the cotangent bundle of a configuration manifold may not be a cotangent bundle.
 Therefore, the symplectic reduced system of a Hamiltonian system with symmetry defined on the cotangent bundle $T^*Q$ may not be a Hamiltonian system on a cotangent bundle, that is, the set of Hamiltonian systems with symmetries on the cotangent bundle is not complete under the Marsden-Weinstein reduction.